hathibelagal-dev/instantpolyglot/docs/eng/Serbo-Croatian.md

 1. By intonation:
    - Ti govoriš hrvatski?
 (You speak Croatian?)

-2. Using the particle "li":
+2. Using the particle “li”:
    - Govoriš li hrvatski?
 (Do you speak Croatian?)

 3. Using question words: